 Because of many things, Stryker is a great place for families with children to consider.
 First of all, many other families with children live here, making Stryker a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Stryker has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Stryker’s overall crime rate is lower than average for the country.

-The rate of college-level education in Stryker is quite a bit lower than the national average among all cities of 21.84%: just 12.01% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Stryker with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.01% of people over 25 have a bachelor's degree or advanced degree.

 Stryker is a somewhat ethnically-diverse village.
 The people who call Stryker home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stryker residents report their race to be White, followed by Asian.
 Stryker also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.75% of the village’s residents.
 Important ancestries of people in Stryker include German, Irish, Welsh, French, and English.